 Set in Western Sydney, Shanes Parks is 40 km west-northwest of Sydney city's CBD and 10 km northeast of Penrith in Blacktown City Council.

 Shanes Park will have around 555 hectares of feral predator-free area, with 535 hectares to be gazetted as a national park, around 5 hectares reserved for the pistol club, and up to 20 hectares may be required for a road corridor along the southern boundary of the property.
 If that area is required, Transport for NSW would provide compensation under the NSW National Parks and Wildlife Service Revocations Policy.

-Gazettal will occur in early 2022, after consultation with Aboriginal representatives to identify an appropriate Aboriginal name.
+Gazettal will occur in 2022, after consultation with Aboriginal representatives to identify an appropriate Aboriginal name.
 The local community has long advocated for Shanes Park to be part of the national park system and for locally extinct species to be reintroduced.

 How many animal species will be reintroduced?

 Up to 30 mammals, birds, reptiles and amphibians will be reintroduced, making it one of biggest urban wildlife restoration projects in the world.

 Twelve priority species that formerly occurred in western Sydney but have become locally extinct because of feral cats and foxes will be reintroduced, including: